dantavares/dynv6-updater/powershell-ver/README.md

 ## Running

-Edit the config.txt file with your host, token and refresh interval, in json format
+Edit the config.txt file with your host, token and refresh interval (in seconds).
+Respect the json format.

-Start the app via the Start-DynV6 Update.cmd script for better compatibility
+Start the app via the Start-DynV6 Update.cmd script for better compatibility.

 An icon will be created in the system tray, right click to sync now, show status or exit.